pingchenchan/cs223-distributed-transaction-processing-system/README.md

 # CompSci223-project
 ### Introduction
-This project is an implementation of a distributed transaction processing system using the techniques used in Yang Zhang et al. “Transaction chains: achieving serializability with low latency in geo-distributed storage systems”.
-The system is designed to ensure low transactional latency and fault tolerance, and to implement effective data partitioning strategies across geographic locations to improve data integrity and accessibility.
-This project utilize of transaction chopping and the analysis of SC-Cycles (Serializability and Commutativity Cycles)
+●	This project is an implementation of a distributed transaction processing system using the techniques used in Yang Zhang et al. “Transaction chains: achieving serializability with low latency in geo-distributed storage systems”.
+●	Utilized transaction chopping, SC-Cycles analysis, and two-phase locking to ensure low transactional latency in concurrency situations while maintaining fault tolerance.
+●	Implemented effective data partitioning strategies across distributed nodes to improve data integrity and accessibility using Python,  WebSockets, and SQLite.

 ### install library
 ```shell